maniartech/conductor/README.md

 # Async, Await, Go Promise (WIP)

-The `github.com/maniartech/async` is a tiny go library that aims to simplify the go routine orchestration using easy to handle Async/Await pattern.
-This library is currently under development and very soon it will be available during April 2021.
+The `github.com/maniartech/async` is a tiny go library that aims to simplify the goroutine orchestration using easy to handle Async/Await pattern.

+> This library provides a super-easy way to orchestrate the Goroutines using a promise-oriented approach but the Golang way.

+**It will be available in May 2021**

 ## Getting Started